lunarc/lunarc_docs/docs/batch_system.md

 all threads to core 0.
 You will see extremely poor performance in this case.

-#### Thread binding with the open64 compiler

-OpenMP code compiled with the **open64** compiler will use thread binding on Alarik.
-In standard use cases this will actually boost performance.
-However in special situation, e.g. when using fewer threads than the size of your partition, you might see a performance boost by not using thread binding.
-To do so you need to set the environment variable “O64_OMP_SET_AFFINITY=false”

 #### Thread binding with the Intel compiler